mbdeaton/NeutrinoAnnihilationPaper/README.md

    here's where it sucks.
 2. The trend in the literature is that neutrino annihilation is insufficient to power the most luminous short gamma ray burst jets.
-But in some high mass disk cases, for example this M14_6-S9 merger, it is amply luminous at early times.
+But in some high mass disk cases, for example this M14_6-S9 merger, it is amply luminous at early times...maybe.
+If we find that it is not, in our high-spin massive disks, then we can contribute some more weight to the current lore.

 ### Build Instructions
 Compile the paper with the usual pdflatex sequence: